dhruv-baveja/remindMe/README.md

 ```sh
 python manage.py celeryd
 ```
->celery is used for creating background task to send email at the scheduled time.
+>celery is used for creating background task to send notification at the scheduled time.

 Start Django